Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 Matthew 24:34 ESV Truly, I say to you, this generation will not pass away until all these things take place.Was Jesus telling the disciples that he would return within their lifetimes?
 These three verses would seem to say yes.
 Full preterists argue that Jesus did in fact come in 70 AD.

 Did Jesus fail to keep his promise?
-Full preterists argue that Jesus actually did come (parousia) in 70 AD.
+Full preterists argue that Jesus did come (parousia) in 70 AD.
 Then, after confusing their potential converts, they proceed to give complex arguments as to why Jesus did in fact return in the clouds, in judgment.
 They argue that the resurrection is fulfilled with believers living in heaven.
-Then they argue that the new heavens and the new earth is the new covenant.
-They are able to convince people that the Bible does not prophecy the future and return of Christ, the defeat of Satan, and the end of sin and death.
+Then they argue the new heavens and the new earth is the new covenant.
+They can convince people the Bible does not prophecy the future and return of Christ, the defeat of Satan, and the end of sin and death.

 There is no need to come up with complex and doubtful reasons as to why Jesus really did keep these three promises without it really being the return of Christ.
-Refer back to section 15.13 of this book to see why prophecies that concern the blessing or the cursing of a nation are conditional upon repentance.
+Refer to section 15.13 of my book titled, “Daniel and Revelation,” to see why prophecies that concern the blessing or the cursing of a nation are conditional upon repentance (Jeremiah 18:7-10, quoted below).
 The Jewish leaders had 40 years to repent before Jerusalem was destroyed.
 If they had repented, these conditional prophecies of Jesus would have come to past.
 This is what Jesus hoped would happen.

 Jeremiah 18:7-10 At what instant I shall speak concerning a nation, and concerning a kingdom, to pluck up and to break down and to destroy it; (8) if that nation, concerning which I have spoken, turn from their evil, I will repent of the evil that I thought to do to them.
 (9) At what instant I shall speak concerning a nation, and concerning a kingdom, to build and to plant it; (10) if they do that which is evil in my sight, that they not obey my voice, then I will repent of the good, with which I said I would benefit them.